India In Economic Improvement

 Conclusion: Economic reforms transformed India into a more self-reliant, competitive, and globally connected economy.
 They not only accelerated economic growth but also improved social development and living standards across the country.

-While the 1991 reforms gave India a new direction, they also brought several challenges and inequalities.
+While India In Economic Improvement gained momentum after the 1991 reforms, it also brought several structural challenges and inequalities.
 Some sections benefited significantly, while others lagged behind.
 Therefore, it is important to evaluate both the limitations and side effects of these reforms.

 1. Regional and Social Inequality